Sarasota County Single-Stream Recycling Cart Survey

 - What do I do if I have more recycling materials than what fits in the cart?
 Can I leave them outside the cart for pickup?
 No. Since we are transitioning to automated collection, only recyclable materials placed in the carts will be picked up.
 Items left outside the cart will not be picked up.

 - Can I get a second cart?
 Not at this time.

 - Will I be billed for the new cart?
 No. The cost of the cart is included in your annual non ad-valorem assessment.

-- What to do if your cart was delivered broken or is stolen: If you live in unincorporated Sarasota County, complete this online form or call the Sarasota County Contact Center at 941-861-5000.
+- What to do if your cart was delivered broken or is stolen: If you live in unincorporated Sarasota County, contact Waste Management at 941-493-4100.

 - Will residents also receive a cart for trash?
 No. At this time, carts are only being provided for recycling.